 ["PDXMan" saw the comment below, and decided to fill me in.
 I thought his response was so good, it deserved publishing.
 I appreciate the time he took crafting his response.]
 "Many times imports are a much better bargain then domestics.
 It drives me crazy that heavy bottles can be shipped half way across the world and … [Read more...] about Why Are Domestic Wines So Expensive?

+July 2007.
+The mixed drink scene has changed quite a bit since this was written, but my overall feel about Teardrop Cocktail Lounge is unchanged.
 As I was doing research for this review in my father's old bar notebook, I came across a list of ingredients labeled "always have on hand".
-What especially interested me were incidentals like falernum, cassis, five types of bitters, orange flower water, Herbsaint, and tepache.
-They were standard ingredients back in … [Read more...] about Review: Teardrop Cocktail Lounge
+What especially interested me … [Read more...] about Review: Teardrop Cocktail Lounge

 Portlands' veritable pantheon of viniculture mastery … your very own Iron Sommeliers By Marshall and Carolyn Manning And on April 13th, 2007, these masters of wine sat back and watched a private dining room brimming with anticipation.
 These brilliant matchmakers had already done their part days before.
 This was the … [Read more...] about Dueling Sommeliers: Who’s the Best?